-For most of us, and approaching examination brings about a feeling of a churning stomach and anxiety.
+Approaching examination hall brings a feeling of a churning stomach and anxiety.
 In fact, any situation which involves performing a task and the awareness of being evaluated for the performance is an anxiety-provoking situation for most people.
 Some people are more likely to suffer from exam anxiety than others.
-So why is this?
-And what can you do to calm your nerves?
+So why this happen?
+And what can you do to calm your mind?

 There are two types of anxiety: